And you may ask yourself, "Well... how did I get here?"

 - Back to school days

 I quit my job and went back to school.
-Algonquin College was an important transitional experience as it threw me headlong into something I had only flirted with at campus radio.
+Algonquin College was an important transitional experience as it threw me into something I had only flirted with at campus radio.
 It was 1980 and I was back in school studying Radio & Television.

 Norm Wright who was a tough old piece of broadcast gristle and one of the profs then, sensed that my 4 years at CKCU had obviated any need to spend time in first year radio and suggested I help him with the other students and maybe an A grade could be arranged.
 Fair trade I thought so I focused my energy on the Television component and helped out as best I could on the radio side.
 Funny how life is sometimes… I produced the Central Canada TV Broadcasting award winning show that second year at college and had a part time tech job working at what was known as Skyline Cablevision on weekends.
 I hyper focused on the television component.
 A group of us used to videotape and interview the latest bands too as I kept my involvement in campus radio on simmer… bands like XTC, the Jam, Stranglers and many more kept us hopping and editing.
 MTV and MuchMusic still didn’t exist.
 Nearing the end of second year I applied for a job at Global television but lost out to Don, a good friend from my grad year.
 It was decision time.
 I was graduated without job prospects.
 Fortunately a collection of CKCU mates had started a creative production agency and they needed a sound engineer.
 They were willing to hire me even though they knew of my desire to get into TV.
 The best way to describe our group is to say we were an alternative ad agency; no white shoes or shiny suits.
 Sound Venture Productions was a great testing ground for me.
-Once in a while, usually when the main voice was off, I would get to step behind the microphone.
-I produced an ad that won a Clio award which was a big deal for us at the time.
-As intense as this time was, it was obvious that it was time to move up.
+Once in a while, usually when the main voice was off, I would get to step behind the mic.
+I produced an ad that won a Clio award which was a big deal for SVP at the time.
+As intense as this time was, it became obvious at a certain point that it was time to move on up.

 -The Clio Award from 1982

 Back then I would start my afternoons with some new vinyl which gave me about 3 minutes to find and cue up the next song.
-And on it went song to song… it was my own seat of the pants party and it worked mostly!
+And on it went song to song… it was my own seat of the pants party and it worked (mostly).
 It was the kind of flow you could never imagine in most jobs.
 I had it going on slipping from song to guest interviews, to live news, to spot clusters to live promos…and on it went for a decade.
 I got comfortable in the afternoons and CHEZ-FM was the right thing at the right time for Ottawa.
-About 5 years in, I began hosting a television music show with the local CTV affiliate for a few seasons and did many interviews with acts coming through town both live on radio and for television…sometimes at the same time.
+About 5 years in, I began hosting a television music show with the local CTV affiliate for a few seasons and did many interviews with acts coming through town both live on radio and for television ... sometimes at the same time.
 The list of people I got to speak to was a who’s who of 80’s and 90’s bands : SR Vaughan ,Tears for Fears , Bryan Adams , R.E.M. , U2 , Midnight Oil and all manner of up and coming acts.
 I remember one schizo day I talked to Kajagoogoo and Dee from Twisted Sister on the same day!

 -Huey and Me